 ILA Film Productions

-Made by ILA Productions with assistance from the Interim Film Commission and the Queen Elizabeth II Arts Council.
+Made with assistance from the Interim Film Commission and the Queen Elizabeth II Arts Council.

 Music by Mark Nicholas with contributions from The Suburban Reptiles, Charisma, Peter Kerin and the Auckland Youth Orchestra.